SJP Statement library

 Bestinvest Spot the Dog

-Alexandra Loydon, Director of Partner Engagement and Consultancy at St. James's Place, comments on the impact of rising interest rates on mortgages, house prices and the strain on household budgets:
+Alex Loydon, Director of Partner Engagement and Consultancy, comments on rising interest rates

 "This is now the 14th consecutive interest rate hike at 5.25% as the attempts to contain stubbornly high inflation continue, and there’s no certainty that we have yet reached a peak in rates.
 Inflation is still almost four times the Bank of England’s official target and, while the rate is starting to reduce, progress is slow.